The returns on a content development process usually go one of two ways.

 Step 5: Generate Content Ideas

-The first 3 steps all lay the groundwork for you to consistently create content that serves a valuable purpose.
+The first three steps all lay the groundwork for you to create content that serves a valuable purpose consistently.
 Now, you have to start coming up with specific ideas.

 Where do you even begin?

-First and foremost, you need to make a conscious effort to fill your creative well.
-Spend time-consuming the content that your target audience cares about.
-Subscribe to the most prevalent newsletters, make a daily habit of reading industry blogs, and listen to relevant podcasts.
+First, you must make a conscious effort to fill your creative well.
+Spend time consuming the content that your target audience cares about.
+Subscribe to the most prevalent newsletters, read industry blogs daily, and listen to relevant podcasts.

-When you become a consumer of the content your target audience cares about, you’ll find that you’re able to piece together more original ideas for your own content development process.
+When you become a consumer of the content your target audience cares about, you’ll find that you can piece together more original ideas for your own content development process.

 Idea generation doesn’t have to come down entirely to your own original thoughts, though.